-Students are introduced to careers in the field of natural resources as well as course sections covering native wildlife and waterfowl conservation, fish management, forest ecology, tree identification, timber stand improvement, soil conservation and management, water quality and watershed management, water quality testing, outdoor recreation management and outdoor safety.
+Students are introduced to careers in the field of natural resources as well as course sections covering native wildlife and waterfowl conservation, fish management, forest ecology, tree identification, timber stand improvement, soil conservation and water quality and watershed management, management. water quality testing, outdoor recreation management and outdoor safety.
 Handson activities include building birdhouses and mason bee houses, making survival bracelets and lanyards, construction a Leopold bench and other outdoor activities.
 Students can compete in the Forestry Career Development Event in the fall and Wildlife Habitat CDE in the spring as a semester exam option.

-- Grade: 10-12 - Credits: 1 credit per semester; 2 semesters - Fulfills a Science requirement for all diplomas - Fulfills elective or directed elective for all diplomas - Offered every other school year, rotates with Animal Science
+- Grade: 10-12 - Prerequisite: Principles of Agriculture - Credits: 1 credit per semester; 2 semesters - Fulfills a Science requirement for all diplomas - Fulfills elective or directed elective for all diploma